hubzero/autohub/README.md

 https://devhub.localdomain:5443/

 Your browser should not complain of an insecure connection.
+It will complain if you use `localhost` instead though, hence the edit to `/etc/hosts`.

 After logging in as `admin`, you may be prompted to change your password.